codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_GCPpipeline.md

 project: 1
 ---

+Automated CI/CD on GCP using Cloud Build, Artifact Registry, and GKE for containerized apps.

 <!--more-->

 We implement a fully automated CI/CD pipeline on Google Cloud for containerized applications.
 The solution leverages **Cloud Build** for building and testing images, **Artifact Registry** for secure image storage, and **GKE** (Google Kubernetes Engine) for running applications at scale.